particle-iot/docs/src/content/datasheets/wi-fi/p2-eval-board.md

 - Some pins have different names which may require minor source code modifications.
 This includes and code that used Argon or Boron pins A3, A4, A5, or D8.

 {{imageOverlay src="/assets/images/photon-2-feather.svg" alt="Feather" class="full-width"}}

+Additionally, the pinouts of the Feather accessory socket correspond to pinouts of the Photon 2.
+See the [Photon 2 Datasheet](/datasheets/wi-fi/photon-2-datasheet/) for more information.

 ### Qwiic connector